ruby-next/ruby-next/README.md

 The `setup_for_gem` does the following:

 - Resolves the current ruby version.
-- Checks whether there are directories corresponding to the current and earlier\* Ruby versions within the `.rbnxt` folder.
+- Checks whether there are directories corresponding to the current and earlier\* Ruby versions within the `.rbnext` folder.
 - Add the path to this directory to the `$LOAD_PATH` before the path to the gem's directory.

 That's why need an _entrypoint_: all the subsequent `require` calls will load the transpiled files instead of the original ones